2 National Guard members shot in an ambush attack just blocks from the White House

 Trump vows that shooter will pay

-The president, who was in Florida for Thanksgiving, warned in a statement on social media that the “animal” who shot the guard members “will pay a very steep price.”
+The president, who was in Florida for Thanksgiving, said in a statement on social media that the “animal” who shot the guard members “will pay a very steep price.”

 “God bless our Great National Guard, and all of our Military and Law Enforcement.
 These are truly Great People,” Trump said on his Truth Social platform.
 “I, as President of the United States, and everyone associated with the Office of the Presidency, am with you!”